mimrtl/DeepRad/README.md

    - Per volume: paremeters will be caculated only on each (240, 240, 155) dataset
    - Per slice: paremeters will be calcuated only on each (240, 240) slice.

 **Image Shape** is the output dataset shape.
-We recommend the orginal datashape, like above dataset, will be
+Becasue we are using a 3D model to do it, we recommend:
-   - row: 240
+   - row: 64
-   - col: 240
+   - col: 64
-   - channel: 155
+   - channel: 64

 The right part is a preview tool to see our dataset.
 It can **only work** if we specify the volume path, like:
 ```